readium/lcp-specs/releases/lcp/latest.md

 ```

-With this signature and the certificate, a valid license <b class="rfc">may</b> be created:
+With this signature and the certificate, a valid license will be created as e.g.:

 ```json
 {